-This RFP aims to impact juveniles under the age of 18, and those over 18 and under juvenile court jurisdiction that have been identified as being gang involved in Forsyth and Guilford Counties.
+This RFP aims to impact juveniles adjudicated juveniles ages 10 and up, this includes juveniles who are over the age of 18 up to age 20, may be accepted by intensive intervention services as appropriate for the proposed model.
+The juveniles under these guidelines targeted for this RFP are those that have been identified as being gang involved in Forsyth and Guilford Counties.
 Juveniles who are gang involved and showing significant criminalized behaviors require specialized programs, curricula, or targeted interventions that impact their desire or need to be a gang member and helps them safely exit their gang membership and transition into becoming productive members of the community in which they live.

 This RFP is targeted to Gang Intervention Programming in Forsyth and Guilford Counties.
-The programs funded under this RFP will not be those in which the main focus is Gang Prevention, but instead, more intensive intervention models to serve an identified gang population.
-A program may serve one or both counties, and may identify specific areas within the county or counties they plan to focus.
+The programs funded under this RFP will not be those in which the focus is Gang Prevention, but instead, intensive intervention models to serve an already identified gang population.
+A program may serve one or both counties and may identify specific areas within the county or counties they plan to focus.
 Priority will be given to fund a program(s) that collaborative work within both targeted counties.
 Programs that will be funded under this RFP must either:

-1) Be an evidence based program that is found promising or proven effective in an appropriate database.
+Be an evidence-based program that is found promising or proven effective in an appropriate database.
 Evidence Based Programs are those that have been rigorously tested in controlled settings, proven effective, and translated into practical models that are widely available to community-based organizations.
 It is also important that the evaluations themselves have been subjected to critical peer review.
 See: Operation Cease Fire, as an example

 2) Be a program that utilizes best practices or research supported approaches.
 This type of program is based on approaches that are known to make an impact on targeted populations or behaviors but have not undergone the same rigorous tests as evidence based programs.
-For example: combining cognitive behavioral therapy and skill building approaches into a program
+For example: combining cognitive behavioral therapy and skill building approaches into a program a.
+The target service area for this RFP is Forsyth and Guilford Counties.